|Hail Snow Rain Fire $3.5–$28 per sq ft|

 Though your asphalt shingle roof should last 15-30 years, it is not necessarily a great environmental choice.
 Traditional roofing products contribute an estimated 20 billion pounds of waste to U.S. landfills on an annual basis.
-Asphalt shingles do offer the possibility of being reused with uses in hot mix asphalt, cold asphalt patching, and as a fuel in cement kilns, but asphalt naturally contains polycyclic aromatic hydrocarbons, some of which are carcinogenic and may put recycling workers at risk.
+Asphalt shingles do offer the possibility of being reused or recycled with uses in hot mix asphalt, cold asphalt patching, and as a fuel in cement kilns, but asphalt naturally contains polycyclic aromatic hydrocarbons, some of which are carcinogenic and may put recycling workers at risk.
 If your existing roof has less than two layers of shingles on it, you can reduce the amount of waste generated by your upgrade (not to mention the demolition cost) by layering your new roof on top of the existing structure.

 You may also be interested in these types of roofing shingles:

 - Fiberglass Shingles

 - Plastic Shingles